RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudmanage.rst

 Overview
 --------

-The cloud admin (usually multiple people) control the AWS-side of the infrastructure.
-This guide covers some of ongoing management.
+The :bluelight:`cloudadmin` (usually multiple people) control the AWS-side of the infrastructure.
+This guide covers some of
+ongoing management.
 Your AWS cloud infrastructure must have already been initialized using :ref:`cloud admin install` and that your time-limited credentials are current as described in :ref:`Get Your AWS Credentials <aws credentials>`